 NOTE: The Assign User action also assigns tasks in workflows to other users but works differently from the Task Email action.
 It also works with Invitation and Registration Required workflows only.
-For more information on the Assigned User action, see Assign User.
+For more information, see Assign User Action.

 Setting Up a Task Email Action

 A Task Email action is used anytime you want to send an email that will allow the recipient to answer questions directly from within the email.

 To set up a Task Email action:

 - Drag a Task Email action to the canvas of the Workflow Editor, and connect it to the prior action in the workflow.

 - Position your cursor over the action, then click the Edit icon when it appears.

 - On the Action Editor, enter a headline and message that will be displayed to the workflow's current user.
 The headline is optional but the message is required.

 - Under the Assign Task Email to Next User section, you can either choose the next user from the list, or enter the email address manually or via a square bracket.
 For more information about square brackets, see Working with Square Brackets.